garrettgman/garrettgman.github.io/foundations.md

 Third, you can use a computer algorithm to search for patterns within data, which is exactly what data scientists do when they use statistical modeling or machine learning techniques.

-Data provides a basis for data science.
-You can discover natural laws by collecting data and exploring the data for patterns.
-Moreover, this is a fairly robust way to discover laws.
+Moreover, you can count on laws to appear as patterns in data under a wide variety of conditions.
 Consider what would happen if your data failed in some way, for example, if your measurements were inaccurate, or if your data did not contain all of the variables in a law.

 If your values are contaminated by measurement errors, the errors will add noise to your data.
 As long as the errors are relatively small, laws will still emerge in your data as discernable, but noisy patterns.